ungnome/render-service-deploy/README.md

 ## render-service-deploy

-Trigger and track deployment progress of a Render service
+Trigger and track progress of a Render service deployment.

 ## Usage